1/3 lb. pork rinds (cotenne)

 1 large onion, sliced

-3 oz. pancetta, cut in little strips
+3 oz. pancetta, cut into little strips

 1 lb. shelled, fresh borlotti beans